adrimsvieira/phd-joint-models-r-code/README.md

 This repository is intended solely as supplementary material to the thesis.

+---

-## Notes
+### Notes

-Standard model fitting procedures (e.g. using `gee()` and `lme()`) are described in the thesis but not included here, as they rely on existing functions from public R packages and do not constitute original code developed by me.
+Standard model fitting procedures (e.g. using `gee()` and `lme()`) are described in the thesis but are not included here, as they rely on existing functions from public R packages and do not constitute original code developed by me.

+---

-## Data Availability
+### Data Availability

-The dataset used in the thesis is not publicly available due to confidentiality constraints.
+The dataset used in the thesis is not publicly available.
-As such, scripts requiring access to the original data will not run without it.

-## Licence
+---

+### License

-This code is provided for **academic use only**.
+This code is provided for academic use only.
-Any commercial use, redistribution, or modification without explicit permission from the author is not allowed.
+Any commercial use, redistribution, or modification without explicit permission from the author is not permitted.

 No support or additional documentation is provided.

+---

-Author: Adriana Vieira
+**Author:** Adriana Vieira
-Institution: University of Minho
+**Institution:** University of Minho
-Year: 2024
+**Year:** 2024